-Additionally, the CARES Act appropriates \$500 billion to the Treasury Department's Exchange Stabilization Fund (ESF), including a 13(3) facility to provide targeted support to non-profits and businesses between 500 and 10,000 employees with \$2.5 billion in revenues for 2019, also known as the Main Street lending program.
-The funds, lent to non-profits and businesses between 500 and 10,000 employees, must be used to retain at least 90% of the recipient's workforce, among other requirements.
+Additionally, the CARES Act appropriates \$500 billion to the Treasury Department's Exchange Stabilization Fund (ESF), including a 13(3) facility to provide targeted support to non-profits and businesses between 500 and 10,000 employees with \$2.5 billion in revenues for 2019, also known as the Main Street Lending Program.
+The funds, lent to non-profits and businesses between 500 and 10,000 employees, must be used to retain at least 90% of the recipient's workforce, and requires full repayment of the loan.
+You can learn more about the Main Street Lending Program HERE and HERE.
+Borrowers can find additional information HERE, and Lenders can find additional information HERE.